OlivierBlanvillain/cs210-2020/exercises/exercise-8.md

 add(S(Z), S(S(Z)))(using ...)
 ```

+*Note:* If you try this in the Scala 3 compiler right now, the result won't be correct,
+this is a known compiler bug: https://github.com/lampepfl/dotty/issues/7586

 2. Write `given` definitions that create an instance of the
 `Product[N, M, R]` type class, representing the evidence that `N * M = R`.